 Photo Credit: Andrew Leo

 Uzma is the driving force behind the company which focuses on bringing subversive stories to global audiences.
 She is currently producing an adaptation of Gautam Malkani’s cult novel LONDONSTANI for the BFI.
 Her previous credits include Nirpal Bhogal’s FIRSTBORN premiered at the Edinburgh International Film Festival 2016 ahead of a worldwide sale to Netflix.
 Her first feature THE INFIDEL was released internationally receiving critical and commercial acclaim, spawning a musical and Bollywood remake DHARAM SANKAT MEIN that was released by Viacom.
 She was Executive Producer of multi award winning documentary FLYING PAPER.
-Her current slate includes projects with Rail D’Or winner Ritesh Batra, Guardian film critic Peter Bradshaw, comedian David Baddiel and novelist Nikesh Shukla as well as co productions with dancer Sidi Larbi Cherkaoui and the British Film Institute.
+Her current slate includes projects with Rail D’Or winner Ritesh Batra, Guardian film critic Peter Bradshaw, comedian David Baddiel and novelist Nikesh Shukla as well as with the British Film Institute and Creative England.

 Prior to producing independently, Uzma was head of development at Slingshot Productions, with creative and commercial responsibilities across its entire slate.
 She has worked across four continents, for independents and studios, with companies including Focus Features, The Salt Company and Tribeca Film Festival on the development, production and exploitation of feature films.

 In 2010, Uzma was nominated by HRH Prince’s Trust for a Mosaic Arts & Culture Award; in 2012, she was nominated for the Asian Woman of Achievement Award and became a Women of the Future Ambassador; and in 2013 she was awarded the British Muslim Award for Services to Creativity.